Physician Associate Studies MSc

 Assessment

-End of year exams include written exams and OSCEs (Objective Structured Clinical Examinations).
-The written exams assess core knowledge and understanding of the material taught in that year (and previously) and include multiple choice questions (MCQs), extended matching questions (EMQs).
-These methods of assessment are used throughout the UK in undergraduate and post-graduate medicine.
-They follow a single best answer (SBA) rather than true-false approach, recognising this better reflects real-life medical decisions.
+End of year exams are designed to reflect the Physician Association Registration Assessment and include written exams and OSCEs (Objective Structured Clinical Examinations).
+The written exams assess core knowledge and understanding of the material taught in that year (and previously) through multiple choice questions.

-OSCEs assess core clinical skills and their application in the clinical specialties relevant to that examination and are held both years of study.
-They typically involve 16 or more clinical stations that require you to demonstrate a specific skill or consult with a patient.
+OSCEs assess core clinical skills and their application in the clinical specialties relevant to that examination and are held in both years of study.
+They typically involve 14 or more clinical stations that require you to demonstrate a specific skill or consult with a patient.
 These patients are trained actors and their views on your behaviour also feed into the assessment.
-To pass, candidates are required to achieve the overall pass mark, pass a minimum number of stations.
-Both the OSCE and written exams have criterion-based pass marks, set by examiners.
+To pass, candidates are required to achieve the overall pass mark and pass a minimum number of stations.
+Both the OSCE and written exams have criterion-based pass marks set by examiners.

 Applying